Project-READ-Literacy-Network/prln-website/content/programs-and-services/directory-of-programs/literacy-and-upgrading/content.md

 #### What:
 - Grade 11 and 12, Senior Credit Courses in English, Mathematics, Chemistry and Biology at the workplace, college and university levels
-- Courses are offered on a rotational basis following a 6 week schedule.
+- Courses are offered on a rotational basis following a 6 week schedule
 #### Who:
 Adults (18+ years) who are not currently registered in a high school.